-Confederation of Indian Industry – Northern Region (CII NR) works to create and sustain an environment conducive to the growth of industry in the Northern India, partnering industry and government alike through advisory and consultative processes.
+Confederation of Indian Industry – Northern Region (CII NR) works to create and sustain an environment conducive to the development of India, partnering industry, Government, and civil society, through advisory and consultative processes.
 CII Northern Region is headquartered at Chandigarh.

-The CII Northern Region comprises of the eight States of Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab, Rajasthan, Uttarakhand & Uttar Pradesh and the Union Territory of Chandigarh.
-It serves a membership of over 2,595 direct members from the private as well as public sectors, including SMEs and MNCs, and over 15,000 indirect members from around 69 regional and local associations.
+CII Northern Region has 2,688 direct members from the private as well as public sectors, including SMEs and MNCs, and over 12,000 indirect members from around 36 regional and local associations.

 Expression of Interest for Textile India 2016